Facilities and Resources

 Psychology Department and Neuroscience Program

 Dr. Bish and Dr. Stevenson share a cognitive neuroscience research suite that houses electroencephalography, eye-tracking, and language processing equipment.
-Recently, we have made several acquisitions to enhance their labs, Biopacs and Neurosky ‘wearable’ EEG electrodes.
+We have made several acquisitions to enhance their labs, Biopacs and Neurosky ‘wearable’ EEG electrodes.

 Biology Department and Neuroscience Program